Ministry of Health and Long-Term Care and Ministry of Health Promotion

 - Funding for health care practitioners (physicians, nurses, midwives)

 Our lawyers provide advice to diverse program areas within the ministries.
-For example: Ontario public drug programs, mental health, access and privacy, public hospital programs, independent health facility programs, long-term care, regulated health professions, public health, eHealth, information and information technology, and health insurance.
+For example: Ontario public drug programs, mental health, access and privacy, public hospital programs, long-term care, regulated health professions, public health, eHealth, information technology, and health insurance.

-While the majority of work in our office is solicitor focused, our lawyers, in conjunction with Crown Law Office - Civil and the Constitutional Law Branch, are involved in litigation, judicial reviews and prosecutions.
+While the majority of work in our office is solicitor-focused, our lawyers, in conjunction with Crown Law Office - Civil and the Constitutional Law Branch of the Ministry of the Attorney General, are involved in litigation, judicial reviews and prosecutions.

 Our major cases